openid/sharedsignals/openid-caep-specification-1_0.md

 When `event_timestamp` is included, its value MUST represent the time at which the assurance level changed.

 ### Examples  {#assurance-level-change-examples}

-NOTE: The event type URI is wrapped, the backslash is the continuation character.

 ~~~json
 {